Thursday, December 9, 2021

 In the 1880s, the British began securing mineral and other economic concessions from various local leaders and the territory that is now Zambia eventually came under the control of the British South Africa Company and was incorporated as the protectorate of Northern Rhodesia in 1911.
 Administrative control was taken over by the British Government in 1924 and advances in mining spurred development and immigration over the next two decades.
 Zambia gained independence in 1964.

 Portuguese Dominicans came to what is now Zambia as early as the 16th Century, but serious evangelization did not begin until the late 1800s with the Jesuits in South, and the White Fathers in the North and East.
 Italian Franciscans set up missions in the West in 1931.
 Today, almost all of Zambia’s 19 million people are Christian.
 Catholics make about a quarter of the total.
-There are two Catholic ecclesiastic provinces—Kasama and Lusaka.
+There are three Catholic ecclesiastic provinces—Lusaka, Kasama and Ndola.

 Province of Lusaka

-The province consists of the southwestern two-thirds of Zambia.
+The province consists of southwestern Zambia.
 The Archdiocese of Lusaka was established as the Apostolic Prefecture of Broken Hill in 1927, became the Apostolic Vicariate of Lusaka in 1950, and was promoted to a metropolitan archdiocese in 1959.

 Child Jesus Cathedral in Lusaka was built in the 1990s and officially dedicated in 2006.